andmatand/vector-paint/README.md

 * Shift Tab: Select previous shape/point
 * Delete or Backspace: Delete whatever is selected
 ##### Operation when exactly two points from the same polygon are selected
-* I: Insert a point at the midpoint between the two selected points
+* i: Insert a point at the midpoint between the two selected points

 #### Saving
 Since this is a LÖVE program, it is only allowed to write to a folder inside a